bigchunguspng/witless-on-steroids/README.md

-**нечёткие приколы (name subject to change)** - Telegram-bot made for fun; originally just a text-generator.

-### Capabilities:
+### Capabilities 👌:
-- Random text generation
+- Random text generation 💬
-- Memes and demotivators 📸/🎬
+- Memes and demotivators 📸🎬
-- Simple video and audio editing 🎬/🎧
+- Simple video and audio editing 🎬🎧
-- Converting images to stickers 📸 --> 🎟
+- Images to stickers 📸 -> 🎟
-- Converting videos to animations and videonotes
+- Videos to videonotes / GIFs
-- Searching for memes on **[Reddit]**
+- Searching for posts on **[Reddit]**
-- Downloading music from YouTube (in the best way ever 😎)
+- Downloading music from **[YouTube]** (in the best way possible 😎)

-Bot can be used in **group chats** as well as in **DMs**.
-Text generation algorithm is based on a slightly enchanced [Markov chain]. **Text generation pack** for a **specific chat** can be increased by sending messages and fusing it with other chats' packs, with reddit comments, and with [exported chat history].
+Can be used in **group chats** as well as in **DMs**.
+Text generation is based on an enchanced [Markov chain] algorithm.
+Text generation pack for your chat can be extended by sending messages and by fusing it with other chats packs, with reddit comments, and with [exported chat history].
 Frequency of text generation can be changed.

-### Initial setup
+### Initial setup ⚙️
 - Have **ffmpeg binaries** and **yt-dlp.exe** locations added to **Path**.
 - Create in the working directory **config.txt** file (see example).
 - Create in the working directory **_Telegram-Arts\ASCII_** folder and drop there some _ASCII-arts.txt_.